-Palak chicken or spinach chicken recipe: tender pieces of boneless chicken breast and spinach leaves simmered in an onion-tomato gravy made creamy with cashews.
+This palak chicken recipe is a flavour bomb!
+Tender pieces of boneless chicken and baby spinach come together in a delicious curry made creamy with cashews.
 This is the best of North Indian chicken recipes and a foodie's dream come true!
 Both stovetop and instant pot recipes included.

-When it comes to easy and healthy chicken recipes, palak chicken or spinach chicken is one of my favourites.
-A high protein meal, it combines the goodness of white meat and spinach plus it is very tasty.
+When it comes to easy and healthy chicken recipes, palak chicken or spinach chicken curry is one of my (and my fam's) favourites.
+A high protein meal, it combines the goodness of palak and chicken, and it is very tasty.

 The secret ingredient in this recipe is cashews.
 A handful of them, when pureed and added to the simmering gravy makes a world of difference to the texture and taste of palak chicken.
 The gravy becomes wonderfully creamy and thick, just the way it's supposed to be.

-1. Chop the spinach instead of boiling it - I have seen a lot of palak chicken recipes where the spinach is first boiled, then blanched and then pureed (phew!) to make it ready for the chicken gravy.
-I have done away with these tedious steps and found, to my joy, that it makes not a jot of difference to the final dish.
-All you need to do, in my version, is to wash and chop the spinach roughly and dunk it in the cooking masala.
+Chop the spinach instead of boiling it: I have seen a palak chicken recipe or two where the spinach is first boiled, then blanched and then pureed (phew!) to make it ready for the chicken curry.
+I have done away with these tedious steps and found (to my joy) that it makes not a jot of difference to the final dish.
+All you need to do, in my version, is to chop the spinach and dunk it in the curry.
 Saves a ton of effort.

-2. Use chicken breast instead of bone-in chicken pieces - boneless chicken, as everyone knows, cooks faster.
+Use chicken breast instead of bone-in chicken pieces: Boneless chicken, as everyone knows, cooks faster.
 I regularly make spinach chicken with boneless chicken breast pieces.
 The meat is fork-tender in 8-10 minutes and turns out yum!

-So, these are my two simple tips for keeping your cooking process easy and fuss-free.
-And if you have the onion-tomato masala and the ginger garlic paste ready (you can make these beforehand and store in your refrigerator), making this palak chicken recipe becomes so easy!
+So, these are my two simple hacks for keeping your cooking process easy and fuss-free.
+And if you have the ginger-garlic paste ready (you can make this beforehand and store in your refrigerator), this palak chicken recipe is a cinch!

 Note: Exact amounts are given in the recipe card further down.